Top Ten ways to fix your writing problems

 - Is rambling or even incoherent (rambles on and on without saying much of anything)

-- Has no thesis statement
+- Has no thesis or "main point " statement

 - Is full of vague assertions

 than the professor, nor does it take itself seriously as a piece of writing someone would actually

 - Is poorly organized